earthly/website/README.md

 Also the helper function `lint` exists which will correct some of the lint problems itself and return any it can't correct (see helper functions below).

+## Updating Videos page content

+The Videos page is built with static data from files in the _data folder.
+Just before the website is built in CI, a step runs to update the content of the applicable file in the _data folder – `webinar-videos.json` – with videos from Earthly's YouTube channel.
+You can run this process manually using `earthly +./website+update-videos`.
+It requires that you have a `.secret` file in this repo's root directory that specifies a `YOUTUBE_API_KEY` that has API access to Earthly's YouTube account.

 ## Run Blog Native on MacOS

 Volume mounts on a mac can be slow, until such time as [watch mode](https://docs.google.com/document/d/18VIcpWBmQ8HcNlmtlZtc84mvJA87_QZePZZY1ZPLI90/edit) exists it can be worth it to run Jekyll natively.